 That said, I love that I never photographed the scene.
 See, in order to keep on putting in the 99%, I need moments to remind me how much effort I need to put in to achieve what I want to do.
 That was one of them.

-The second moment is actually a scene I spotted in early October 2010 whilst crossing a main road in the Adelaide CBD whilst walking from our standard carpark in the south parklands.
+The second moment is actually a scene I spotted in early October 2010 whilst crossing a main road in the Adelaide CBD whilst walking from our standard carpark in the south park lands.

 This moment involves rays of sunlight streaming over the hills across the side of a building, through the still leaves of a windless morning upon a non-native tree, interacting with the solid lines and textured surfaces of the walls.